ingo/ingo.github.io/_recipes/garlic_rosemary_fondant_potatoes.md

 title: Garlic Rosemary Fondant Potatoes
 ---

 Fondant potatoes originated in France and is a method of cooking potatoes.
 Traditionally a large potato would be cut into a cylinder, then ends are browned and then they are slowly roasted in butter and broth.
-We used the Baby Boomer varietal from The Little Potato Company for this recipe, they are a yellow-white flesh Creamer potato that already is smooth and silky in the center and just melts all over the palette.

 ### Ingredients